FeatureBaseDB/www/content/blog/writing-a-client-library.md

 #### ORM

 The ORM component provides an API to form PQL (Pilosa Query Language) queries.
-The advantage of using the ORM against raw queries is usually it is less verbose and less error prone.
-Also, parameters are validated in the client side which allows to catch validation related errors earlier.
+The advantage of using the ORM against raw queries is that it is usually less verbose and less error prone.
+Also, parameters are validated on the client side which allows us to catch validation related errors earlier.

 We are going put the ORM related code in `pilosa/orm.lua`.
 Let's start with defining `PQLQuery` which keeps a PQL query and the index to execute it against. `PQLQuery` constructor receives the `index` of type `Index` (to be defined a bit further) and `pql` of type string: